October 19, 2024

 I saw it as part of my responsibility as a tech adviser to recommend services that I saw as low-cost or "affordable."

-But successful businesses don't think that way.
-To a business, a $379/mo Optimize cost is a couple of sales, or 15 mins of a doctor's work, or a single premium car wash.
+Even to a small business, a $379/mo Optimize cost is a couple of product sales, or 15 mins of a doctor's work, or a single premium car wash, or one day of AirBnB rental.

 To a business, a cost is not a loss.
 A cost is an investment, and like any investment, it needs a return to justify it.